doctorzul/Flint-lock/README.md

 ## Behind The Scenes 🧠
 A fun project, which I'm also using to get more used to doing stuff on GitHub.
 Wiki tbd!
+Ideally, this datapack will be updated to allow for all game items to be craftable and obtainable in Peaceful Mode!